octo-technology/OpenTezos/docs/baker/cli-baker.md

 #### Supply your wallet

-Now that you have created an account you need supply it with real tez.
+Now that you have created an account, you need to supply it with real tez.

 > Warning!
-Be sure you are on the mainnet if you send real tez.
+Be sure you are on the **mainnet** if you send **real tez**.

-You can get the address of the previously created wallet with the command:
+You can get the address of the previously created wallet with the following command:

 ```shell
 tezos-client list known addresses
 ```

-You can now send to bob any number of XTZ from a wallet of your choice.
+You can now send to "bob" any number of XTZ from a wallet of your choice.

-> Be careful, if you are not sure what you are doing, start by sending a small amount.
+> Be careful if you are not sure what you are doing and start by sending a small amount.
 Then send the whole amount.
 (8,000 XTZ is the minimum to register as a delegate).

-Copy and paste the destination address into the search bar of an explorer like [TzStats](https://tzstats.com/) to see the transaction.
-The address should be visible on the explorer after a first transaction.
+Copy and paste the destination address into the search bar of an explorer (like [TzStats](https://tzstats.com/)) to see the transaction.
+The address should be visible in the explorer after the first transaction.

-You can check the amount that bob holds with:
+You can check the amount that "bob" holds with:

 ```shell
 tezos-client get balance for bob